mariaonoeva/stat-repo/freq/script.md

 It works!
 So this model now tells me that all my three factors influence the independent variable.
 There is also an interaction between verb and indef and a weaker interaction of verb and context.
-What it does it compares these three groups and their means to the grand mean.
-And what I need to know how my levels within factors affect rating.
+It is not ideal but it already deals with the independent variables.
+What it does it compares these three groups and their means to the grand mean but it doesn’t tell how much the independent variables affect the dependent one.

 So I’m going to try another trick here: instead of aov() I’ll use lm().
+Results from the bottom of the summary might seem familiar.
+There are degrees of freedom for residuals, F-statistic/value and p-value.
+So lm estimates coefficients for factor levels whereas ANOVA compares means between the groups.

 ``` r
 e1_df$rating1 <- as.numeric(e1_df$rating1) # data need to be factorial